Evergreen State

 With the Tokitae and Samish in service, the Tacoma repaired and repainted and back online, the Evergreen State was quietly made her actual last trip on the Fauntleroy-Vashon-Southworth run as the #2 vessel, Thursday, 03 November 2015*.
 WSF officially decommissioned her on 14 January 2016, hanging out the “For Sale” sign.
 She was sold for $300,000 to Jones Broadcasting, LLC.
 The new owners plan to “use it for active ferry service in the protected waters of the southern Caribbean.”

 That never happened.
 She was then moved to Olympia in April of 2018, allegedly renamed The Dream and was to be towed to Florida for use as a floating entertainment venue in “two months” according to the Olympian.
 She ended up staying several years, was seized by the Port of Olympia when her owner failed to pay his moorage bill.
 The ferry was put up for sale at auction in November of 2020 and was purchased by Bart Lematta.
-Mr. Lematta has paid to keep the Evergreen State in Olympia until June 2021 while he makes plans for the vessel.
+Mr. Lematta paid to keep the Evergreen State in Olympia until June 2021 while he made plans for the vessel.

 On the 4th of October, 2021 the ferry was towed from the Port of Olympia to Langley on Whidbey Island.
 A month earlier, the port had terminated the agreement to moor the Evergreen State there when it said Lematta had failed to meet the terms of the agreement with the port.

 Nichols Brothers shipyard said they were be doing some work on the ferry over the next couple of months and then the ferry will be towed to Everett for drydocking.
+It is unclear if this work ever actually took place.

 *Courtesy of Rex Carlaw.